Florida SIRS Requirements (2026)

 - Confirm whether each building is three or more habitable stories and therefore subject to SIRS and milestone inspections.

-- Retain a qualified SIRS provider (engineer, architect, RS or PRA) with clear scope covering all eight statutory components and any qualifying “other items.”
+- Retain a qualified SIRS provider (engineer, architect, RS, or PRA) with clear scope covering all eight statutory components and any qualifying "other items" above the $25,000 threshold.

-- Ensure the SIRS includes a baseline funding plan and understand how it will affect reserve contributions over the next 10-30 years.
+- Ensure the SIRS includes a baseline funding plan and understand how it will affect reserve contributions over the next 10 to 30 years.

 - Evaluate whether HB 913's temporary pause or alternative funding options (special assessments, loans, lines of credit) can responsibly ease short-term pressure without undermining long-term safety.

-- Complete the DBPR reporting steps, update official records, and communicate clearly with unit owners about what the SIRS shows and how the board plans to act on it.
+- Complete the DBPR reporting steps within 45 days of receiving the completed study, update official records, and communicate clearly with unit owners about what the SIRS shows and how the board plans to act on it.

 Does SIRS apply to a two-story condo over a parking garage?